LAION-AI/Open-Instruction-Generalist/README.md

 * OIG-small-chip2 (200K) - Done and released.
 See  small_instruction_set sub-directory.
 * OIG-40M - Done - Done and released.
 See 40M sub-directory
-* OIG-100M - In progress, to be released expected April 30, 2023

 # OIG-Moderation